 What type of pergola should I install?

 A good tip in deciding on the materials to be used is to think about what style you want - do you want it classic, rustic, romantic, or modern?
 Choosing what style you want will narrow down materials you can use.
-Here are some top choices you can discuss with your Tasker to maximize your budget:
+Here are some top choices you can discuss with your Tasker to maximise your budget: